alanshaw/prom-metrics-client/README.md

 ## Usage

-⚠️ Currently only supports counters and gauges and ignores keys.
+⚠️ Currently ignores all labels and has no special handling for histogram or summary types.

 ```go
 package main